Can Rangers catch Celtic in Scottish Premiership title race?

 That lasted for around a month until the Hoops once again found themselves in top spot - a position they have not let go of since.

-Both clubs are live on Sky Sports on Sunday - with another round of games to follow before the two teams meet once again at Celtic Park on May 11.
+Rangers beat St Mirren 2-1 before Celtic won by the same score at Dundee on Sunday.
+There is now another round of games to follow before the two teams meet once again at Celtic Park on May 11.

 During parts of this campaign, it really has been impossible to call.
 However, with just five games to go, Celtic are in the driving seat.